Help to manage the cost of living

 Take a look at the YouTube video.

 If you are on a low income or claim benefits, your council tax bill council could be reduced by over 90%.
-Use our online calculator to check if you’re eligible.
+Find out more on our Council Tax Support page

 Anyone who is medically certified as having a severe impairment of their intellectual or social functioning, that appears to be permanent, may be eligible to a Council Tax discount or exemption.
 Find out more on our Exemption page.